oxc-project/bench-transformer/README.md

 # Bench Oxc, Swc, and Babel Transformer

+tldr: oxc transform is 4x faster than swc, 40x faster than babel, uses less memory, and is much smaller in package size (2MB vs 37MB).

 ## Transform / Transpile

 Oxc is 4x faster than swc, and 40x faster than Babel.